College of Graduate Studies

 MSTP Seminar Series

 A Month in the Research Nexus Presentations

 Invited Seminar Speakers

-The first two years of the program follow the classical medical school curriculum.
-Students spend the summers before and after their first year further familiarizing themselves with research laboratories at MUSC.
+The first 18 months of the program follow the newly implemented integrated flex medical curriculum.
+Students spend the summers before their first year familiarizing themselves with research laboratories at MUSC.
 They complete the second year of medical school with their entering class.
-The National Board Examination Part I is taken at the end of the second year.
-During this time students usually choose a program/department and mentor with whom they will work with to conduct their dissertation research.
+The National Board Examination Step I is taken in early Spring of the second year.
+After completing the NBME Step I Exam, the students begin a second lab rotation.

-Following the second year of medical school, students pursue graduate studies leading to a Ph.D. degree.
+After completing a second lab rotation, students may either take a third rotation or choose their lab and pursue graduate studies leading to a Ph.D. degree.
 During this period of time, students should complete all of the research and scientific work necessary for a dissertation.
-Research training leading to a Ph.D. degree can be pursued in the following departments or programs, Bioengineering, Biochemistry and Molecular Biology; Cell Injury and Repair; Cell and Molecular Pharmacology and Experimental Therapeutics; Drug Discovery and Biomedical Sciences; Gene Medicine; Lipidomics; Microbiology and Immunology; Molecular and Cellular Biology and Pathobiology; Neurosciences; Pathology; Proteomics; Public Health Sciences; Regenerative Medicine and Cell Biology; and Structural Biology.
+Research training leading to a Ph.D. degree can be pursued in the following departments or programs, Biochemistry and Molecular Biology; Cell Injury and Repair; Cell and Molecular Pharmacology and Experimental Therapeutics; Drug Discovery and Biomedical Sciences; Gene Medicine; Lipidomics; Microbiology and Immunology; Molecular and Cellular Biology and Pathobiology; Neurosciences; Pathology; Proteomics; Public Health Sciences; Regenerative Medicine and Cell Biology; and Structural Biology.

 MSTP students take selected sections of the core curriculum offered to first year graduate students.
 These are both required sections and elective sections, the later chosen in consulation with the graduate coordinator and mentor.
 The courses cover broad topics dealing with professional development, techniques of rigorous experimental design, learning from the literature, entrepreneurship, responsible conduct of research, and principles of grant writing.